Iraneus/betamedneed/_services/equipment.md

 As soon as the order and payment method is confirmed, you can have your medical equipment and supplies delivered in 45 minutes or less.

-This can vary based on the medical equipment, your location and the time of request.
-Some larger and more complex equipment may take longer.
+Note: Some larger and more complex equipment may take longer.

-You can pay now or pay later.

-If covered, you can pay through your medical insurance.

-You can also pay with Medneed Card and use Medneed Coupon if available.